...

 • Sign an Australian Values Statement, affirming your commitment to respecting the Australian way of life and adhering to Australian laws.

-We will not grant this visa if it is not in the best interests of an applicant under 18.
+This visa may not be granted if it is not in the best interests of an applicant under 18.

 Government fee